hhelaneyy/hhelaneyy/README.md

 # ⭐ Hello!!
 I'm - Helaney
-Welcome to my developer profile.))
+Welcome to my non-developer profile.))
 In any case, this is all temporary.
 It is so?..

 ## 💫 Skulls...
 Wait, it's skills!
 - ✨ I know: Pascal maybe...